United States

 What we do for US clients

-My social retainers are built around an editorial calendar, not around daily posting theater.
+My social retainers are built around a planned editorial calendar rather than reactive daily posting.
 For a US DTC brand the usual mix is Instagram and TikTok as the acquisition layer with Meta Shops and creator partnerships on top.
 For a US B2B SaaS the mix is LinkedIn-led with short video, thought-leadership posts from named founders, and a disciplined repurposing pipeline from long-form content (podcasts, webinars, analyst reports).
 For US home services and professional services, Facebook still converts at meaningful volume and is the platform most agencies quietly ignore.
 We write captions in American English, we handle community replies inside US business hours where required, and we work with the creator contracts and FTC endorsement guidelines that US paid partnerships need.

 Pricing